Easy, crispy southern fried green tomatoes, with optional spicy Louisiana rémoulade sauce ~ an iconic classic in the South.

 What to serve with fried green tomatoes?

-I love, love rémoulade sauce and that is perfect for serving with these fried green tomatoes.
+I love, love rémoulade sauce and that is perfect to serve alongside tomatoes.
 Also traditional ~ a simple squeeze of lemon and some hot sauce.
 I served with both these options and have included the rémoulade sauce in the recipe below, should you so desire.

 Southern Fried Green Tomatoes